-1.10 PROFINET Connections
+1.12 PROFINET Connections

-1.10.1 Non-MRP Applications
+1.12.1 Non-MRP Applications

 The SMD23E2 and SMD24E2 units have two Ethernet ports with a built-in Ethernet switch connecting the two.
 In non-MRP applications, either port can be used to attach the unit to the network.
-Also, both ports can be used in non-MRP applications.
-For example, if two units are located some distance from your controller, then you need only run one cable from your controller to the first unit.
-The second unit can then be attached to the first with a short cable.
-There is no need to run two cables from your controller.
+The remaining port can be used to extend the network to another device if this would reduce wiring costs.